Do you feel lost because you are thinking “I should be earning more in my business”?

 - Or let’s go to this event.
 I’m going to find some clients to this event and I’m going to change things around.

 I commend you for wanting to do the outreach to make that happen.
 But, sometimes it might be something else that’s going on.
-Because we’re so busy in our day to day, we’re not taking time to really pause;, to be reflective;, to think about things and really call it out for them.
+We’re not taking time to really pause or be reflective.

 I give my coaching clients this advice to pause and reflect